Are Bananas Allowed on the Mediterranean Diet?

 • Moderate Dairy Intake: If dairy is consumed, it’s typically in the form of yogurt or cheese.

-See also Is Almond Milk Acceptable on the Mediterranean Diet?
+See also Is Coffee Allowed on the Mediterranean Diet?

 Bananas: Nutritional Profile